Straits of Mackinac submarine transmission cables

 The fluid is primarily comprised of mineral oil, a thin and light substance.
 Samples of the fluid were sent for laboratory analysis with results reported to the Michigan Department of Environmental Quality.

 In total, less than 600 gallons of dielectric fluid were released.
 ATC valved-off the two damaged cables, eliminating further fluid release by closing them from the fluid supply.
-ATC is working to extract the existing dielectric fluid from the damaged cables; by mid-day Monday, April 9, approximately two thirds of the fluid has been extracted from one of them.
+ATC extracted and safely disposed of 625 gallons of dielectric fluid from the damaged cables.

 Impacts to environment, public